Maple Glazed Walnuts Recipe

 There are two ways to make typical candied walnuts (and I’m a fan of both).
 Option one: melted butter + sugar.
 Option two: maple syrup.
 Given that the title of this post is maple glazed walnuts, you probably have a good guess which way we’re going to describe today.

-“Natural” sweeteners, like maples syrup, have become especially trendy lately.
-Fueled in part by the paleo crazy, there’s a lot of thought that natural sugars are better for you (less terrible?) than refined sugars.
+“Natural” sweeteners, like maple syrup, have become especially trendy lately.
+Fueled in part by the paleo crazy, there’s a lot of thought that natural sugars are better for you than refined sugars.

 I’m not going to weigh in on whether or not there is any truth to that line of thought, but I will say this: the maple flavor is delicious.
 Also, unlike typical candied nuts, these are vegan – a perfect party snack for your animal product-free friends.